Scientific Name

 The flowers are bright yellow, occasionally orangish or pinkish, and appear in late spring, opening in the afternoon.
 They can reach a diameter of 0.8 inches (2 cm).

 Like many South African desert plants, Concrete Leaf Living Stone tends to become dormant or semi-dormant during the height of summer to conserve moisture.
-Therefore, it is often a mistake to keep the plants wet during mid-summer, although they require some water during this period.
+Therefore, it is often a mistake to keep plants wet in mid-summer, although they still require some water during this period.

-Titanopsis plants are all pretty similar and seem to make most of their growth in the fall, with another shorter burst in the spring.
+Titanopsis plants are all pretty similar and seem to grow most in the fall, with another shorter burst in the spring.
 Flowers may be produced in fall, spring, or both.
 This charming little plant is worthy of a place in most collections.
 Concrete Leaf Living Stone is quite tolerant of temperatures down to 40°F (5°C) if kept relatively dry.
 Like most plants, it will benefit from good ventilation.

 Concrete Leaf Living Stone should always be kept in a bright, sunny situation.
 It will grow well in a south-facing window.

 Water this succulent well during the spring, allowing the compost to dry between waterings.
-During the summer, the semi-dormant Concrete Leaf Living Stone should be watered sparingly to avoid any chance of rotting.
+During the summer, the semi-dormant Concrete Leaf Living Stone should be watered sparingly to prevent rot.

 Links